 - Follow your vehicle’s manufacturer’s recommended service schedule.
 Every visit to Christian Brothers Automotive includes a complimentary Courtesy Inspection.
 We’ll check your car’s service schedule and recommend any items that need attention.
 From oil changes to transmission flushes, the critical parts of your vehicle need regular attention and service.

-- We mentioned service, but this one bears mentioning again.
-Have your oil and filter changed every 3,000 miles or as recommended by manufacturer.
+- Have your oil and filter changed every 3,000 miles or as recommended by manufacturer.
 This service is critical to long engine life and better fuel mileage.
 Schedule an appointment with your neighborhood Christian Brothers today.

 - Check your car’s air filter.
 Your car needs to breathe.
 A clogged or dirty air filter limits air intake and leads to inefficient operations.
 (An air filter check is part of the Christian Brothers Automotive complimentary Courtesy Inspection.)